kodecocodes/i10t/beginning-message-apps/beginning-message-apps.markdown

 ![bordered width=40%](images/ContainerConstraints1.png)

-When the frames are updated the container view will fill the scene.
+When the frames are updated, the container view will fill the scene.

 Before you can assign a class to the embedded view controller, you need to create it.
-Make a new file and choose the **iOS > Source > Swift File** template.
-Call the file **CandyStickerBrowserViewController.swift** and make it a subclass of `MSStickerBrowserViewController`.
+Make a new file and choose the **iOS\Source\Swift File** template.
+Name the file **CandyStickerBrowserViewController.swift** and make it a subclass of `MSStickerBrowserViewController`.

-Delete the contents of the file and replace with the following:
+Delete the contents of the file and replace them with the following:

 ```swift
 import Messages